dshanske/indieweb-post-kinds/readme.txt

  * **Article** - traditional long form content - a post with an explicit post name(title)
  * **Note** - short content - a post with just plain content (also the default)
  * **Photo** - image or photo post - a post with an embedded image as its primary focus.
-This uses either the featured image or attached images
+This uses either the featured image or attached images depending on theme.
+ * **Video** - video post - a post with an embedded image as its primary focus.
+ * **Audio** - audio post - a post with an embedded sound file as its primary focus.

 = The Response Kinds =